pianity/arsnap/packages/compat/README.md

 2. importing it into your dApp's page with `import "@pianity/arsnap-compat"`.

-What this will do for now is override the `arweaveWallet` object injected into the page by ArConnect, filling its functions with calls to ArSnap.
+What this will do for now is override the `arweaveWallet` object injected into the page by ArConnect, filling its functions with calls to Arweave Wallet.

 ## Caution

 This compatibility layer is very much a PoC as of now.
-It currently only serves as a demonstration that ArSnap can be 100% compatible with dApps developped with ArConnect in mind.
+It currently only serves as a demonstration that Arweave Wallet can be 100% compatible with dApps developped with ArConnect in mind.
 However, as you may have guessed, in its current form it will effectively prevent ArConnect users from using your dApp.
 This obviously isn't a desirable behavior.
-We're looking for ways to allow either you or your user to easily switch between ArSnap and ArConnect depending on what they want to use on your dApp.
+We're looking for ways to allow either you or your user to easily switch between Arweave Wallet and ArConnect depending on what they want to use on your dApp.